furkan-dogu/furkan-dogu/README.md

 <p align="center"><img src="https://i.imgur.com/A6bWGFl.gif"/>

 <h1 align="center">Hi 👋, I'm Furkan Dogu</h1>
-<h3 align="center">A passionate MERN Stack Developer from Turkey</h3>
+<h3 align="center">A passionate Frontend Developer from Turkey</h3>

 <br>

 # 💫 About Me:
-<p>💻 I specialize in frontend development using JavaScript and React.
+<p>💻 I specialize in frontend development using JavaScript, React, NextJS, Vue, NuxtJS.
 My passion for learning and research drives me to constantly push the boundaries of knowledge and seek out new discoveries.</p>
-<p>📱 I follow various technologies in the software field, and I'm currently taking courses to become a React Native Developer by learning React Native.
-I am determined to continuously improve myself in this field.</p>
+<p>📱 I follow various technologies in the field of software.
+I develop mobile applications with React Native (Expo).</p>
+<p>⌨ I have basic knowledge of backend development using NodeJS and ExpressJS.</p>
 <p>🛠 I'm also working on various freelance projects, gaining experiences that enhance my professional skills.</p>

 ## 📧 Connect with me: